Asymptotic Expansion for Expanding Spherical Averages in Real Rank One: Introduction

 For semisimple groups of higher real rank, it would be natural to extend the present analysis to the action of higher-dimensional split tori $A$, going beyond the one-parameter geodesic flow.
 We plan to pursue this direction in future work.

-\textbf{Outline of This Paper} Section~\ref{section:casimiroperator_generalliegroup} computes the explicit expression of Casimir operator for general connected Lie group with finite centre in Iwaswa coordinate.
-Section~\ref{Section:perliminaries} develops the harmonic–analytic framework on $\mathrm{SO}(n,1)$, including its Lie algebra structure, representation theory, branching laws, and the joint Weyl law for $(\Omega_G,\Omega_M)$.
-Section~\ref{section:construction_of_ODE } reduces the Casimir eigenvalue equation to a one–dimensional ODE governing the spherical average $I(t,v,\varphi)$ and constructs its iterative solution.
-Sections~\ref{Section:Asymp_Irreducible_repnt_with_pure_imginary} and \ref{Section:Asmp_frmula_with_D_real} derive explicit asymptotic expansions of $I(t,v,\varphi)$ for imaginary and real discriminants $\sqrt{\mathcal{D}}$.
-Section~\ref{sec:global_asymptotics} combines these components to obtain the full asymptotic expansion for arbitrary smooth $f$ on $X$.
+\textbf{Outline of This Paper} Section~\ref{section:casimiroperator_generalliegroup} computes the explicit expression of Casimir operator for general connected Lie group with finite centre in Iwasawa coordinates.
+Section~\ref{Section:perliminaries} develops the harmonic–analytic framework on $\mathrm{SO}(n,1)$, including its Lie algebra structure, representation theory, and a Weyl-type upper bound.
+Using the Iwasawa coordinates expression of Casimir operator, Section~\ref{section:construction_of_ODE} derives an ODE governing the sector average $I(t,v,\varphi)$, together with its solutions and estimates for the Sobolev norms of $I(t,v,\varphi)$.
+Section~\ref{Section:Asymp_Irreducible_repnt_with_pure_imginary} derives explicit asymptotic expansions of $I(t,v,\varphi)$ for any irreducible representation using an iteration scheme.
+Section~\ref{sec:global_asymptotics} combines the preceding results to derive the full asymptotic expansion for an arbitrary vector $v$ arising from a general unitary representation.
+As a consequence, one obtains a uniform pointwise asymptotic expansion for a corresponding class of functions $f$ on $X$.